 Mammograms and Your Risk of Cancer:

 Women all around America and other industrialized nations are told that regular mammograms are the best approach for early breast cancer detection (1, 2).
 A mammogram is an x-ray of the breast that looks to find tumorous growths that are otherwise undetectable in a physical exam.
+New research has revealed how dangerous mammograms are.

 X-rays use ionizing radiation to create the photographic image (3).
 Despite enormous funding and research, mammography has a very strong opposition in many quadrants of the medical and natural health communities (4).